Gianni Corino is i-DAT’s Creative Producer.

 Gianni Corino is Associate Professor in Interactive Media, i-DAT’s Creative Producer at Plymouth University.
 Before that he was a research at ISMB (Turin Polytechnic) and lecturer at Ingegneria del Cinema e dei Mezzi di Comunicazione (Turin Polytechnic).

-His PhD research consolidates many years of interdisciplinary practice around the idea of Embodied networks.
-His practice based PhD investigates the relevance of the ‘thing’ and the ‘object’ in the Internet of Things context and proposes an alternative performative design approach to the field.
+His research consolidates many years of interdisciplinary practice around the idea of Embodied networks.
+His practice based PhD investigated the relevance of the ‘thing’ and the ‘object’ in the Internet of Things context and proposes an alternative performative design approach to the field.
 As part of the design framework called Internet of Props, he established the “Smarter Planet Lab”, an interdisciplinary facility co-designed with IBM – Hursley Innovation Centre.

 Previous interactive art projects include Remote Risonanze, a virtual double theatre project, Quixote a locative media or Dn[t]cube, semantic ontology interactive project.
 In 2007 with visual artist Chiara Boeri he worked on ‘Metrobosco’ a participatory and ecological interactive installation for urban redesign.
 The installation was selected for Siggraph Art Galley 2007.